 Also, there is a marketplace for hotels.
 RoomerTravel.com is an online marketplace for selling and buying discounted hotel reservations.
-Plans often change, and many have experienced to get stuck with a non-refundable hotel reservation, but instead of losing the money, they can sell it online and just have Roomer change the name of the reservation.
+Plans often change, and many have experienced getting stuck with a non-refundable hotel reservation, but instead of losing the money, they can sell it online and just have Roomer change the name of the reservation.

 You can also search for coupons for specific booking sites, hotel chains, or individual hotels.
 My favourite free coupon website is RetailMeNot.com that might bring the price down a bit.
 For more significant discounts, it might be worth it to buy coupons, like I did some years back from a guy selling 50 and 100-dollar Expedia coupons.
 Also, it might be worth checking out FlyerTalk.com where users can post hotel deals, and if you become an active member and have a minimum number of posts, you can get access to “Coupon Connection” where you can exchange coupons, points and miles with other users.